imdrasil/sam.cr/README.md

 > Each task has own collection of arguments; only prerequisites shares with target task same `Args` instance.

-As was mentioned named argument also can be specified by the following ways:
+Named argument also can be specified by the following ways:

 - `-argument value`
 - `-argument "value with spaces"`
 - `argument=value`
 - `argument="value with spaces"`

-One important restriction with named arguments usage and makefile-style task invocation: `--` should be placed to explicitly specify that specified arguments belongs to compiled program not crystal compiler:
+Two important restriction with named arguments usage and makefile-style task invocation:

+* `--` should be placed to explicitly specify that specified named arguments belongs to task not to Makefile:

 ```shell
 $ make sam name john